- Our Work

 Today more than 1,200 waterholes have been recorded, most with exact GPS locations through using helicopters and 4WDs to seek them out.
 Ranger teams visit waterholes on a regular basis to conduct water monitoring and clean them out when needed.

 Unfortunately, these waterholes are at risk – mainly from feral camels.
 They foul the water when they come to drink resulting in a drop in the water’s oxygen level.
 A herd of thirsty camels can even drink a small waterhole dry.
 This means the waterhole isn’t able to support other life in the desert.

-As a part of the Martu Living Deserts Project we are helping the Martu rangers look after their precious waterholes by installing water monitoring equipment in a number of different waterholes near Parnngurr, in the Little Sandy Desert.
-With approval and assistance from the Parnngurr ranger team, TNC Lead Scientist, Dr Eddie Game, has installed the new monitors that measure dissolved oxygen every half hour.
+As a part of the Martu Living Deserts Project we helped the Martu rangers look after their precious waterholes by installing water monitoring equipment in a number of different waterholes near Parnngurr, in the Little Sandy Desert.
+With approval and assistance from the Parnngurr ranger team, TNC Lead Scientist, Dr Eddie Game, installed the monitors that measure dissolved oxygen every half hour.
 The loggers are designed to use only tiny amounts of power so can last many years on a single battery.